Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 Potential from Market: Projection from Experts

-VNDirect, a prominent securities company, predicts a flourishing food & beverage industry in 2022, projecting growth rates between 10-12%.
+VNDirect, a prominent securities company, projects continued growth in the food & beverage industry in 2025, with the market expected to achieve a growth rate of 9.6%.
 This positive outlook is attributed to the resumption of in-person services and the recovery of domestic consumption.
 Moreover, market research firm BMI suggests an upward trajectory in Vietnamese households’ spending habits for the years 2022-2025.

 Revenue of Food & Beverage Industry in Vietnam 2018 - 2024